Halona Beach Cove

 There are no facilities at Halona Beach Cove.
 Free parking is available at the Halona Blowhole lookout point.

-• Small beach cove made popular in the movie From here to Eternity
+- Secluded beach cove made famous by the film From Here to Eternity